shaklee/gae-app-template4/README.md

 GAE Tutorial 4 Public

-This sample shows how to run a [Spring Boot][spring-boot] application on [Google Cloud Platform][cloud-java].
+This sample shows how to run a [Spring Boot][spring-boot] application on [Google Cloud Platform][cloud-java], combined with Swagger docs integrated via springfox.
 It uses the [Google App Engine flexible environment][App Engine-flexible].

+The base configuration is to have App Engine manage Jetty and the VM.

 [App Engine-flexible]: https://cloud.google.com/appengine/docs/flexible/
 [cloud-java]: https://cloud.google.com/java/